by Olivier Poirier-Leroy. Join his weekly motivational newsletter for competitive swimmers by clicking here.

 Another study, this time with nearly two hundred NCAA swimmers, evaluated mood responses over a four-year period, surveying the swimmers at varying points of each season.

 Quelle surprise: the swimmers mood was connected to how much training and yardage was being done in the pool.
-Depression, anger and confusion was far more common during stretches where training was really hard.
+Depression, anger and confusion were far more common during stretches where training was really hard.

 With the exception of tension, which remained constant, the moods of the swimmers was tied to the up and down in training distance.